Izhmash SV-98

 SVD Dragunov

-captured by US troops in
+US troops in Vietnam.
+The SVD is

-the period, but is still not equal in quality to comparable Western sniper
+is still not equal in quality to comparable Western sniper rifles of the period

-rifles of the period (such as the M-21).
+(such as the M-21).
+This barrel is

-This barrel is tipped with a long, slotted flash suppressor, and also has
+tipped with a long, slotted flash suppressor, and also has a bayonet lug (an

-a bayonet lug (an unusual feature for a sniper rifle).
+unusual feature for a sniper rifle).

 The trigger group is also simply adequate for a sniper’s weapon, but